Serving all people by providing personalized health and wellness through exemplary care, education and research.

 During surgery.
-Your child is given medication (sedative or anesthesia) to help him or her sleep and not feel pain during surgery.
+Your child is given medicine (sedative or anesthesia) to help him or her sleep and not feel pain during surgery.
 A breathing tube is placed in your child’s trachea (windpipe).
 Special equipment monitors your child’s heart rate, blood pressure, and oxygen levels.
 In most cases, an incision is made a few inches below the armpit, between the ribs.
-Sometimes an incision in the middle of the chest is needed to access the heart.
+Sometimes an incision in the middle of the chest is needed to access the aorta.
 The narrowed area of the aorta is removed.
 The remaining ends of the aorta are sewn together.
 Sometimes, part of the artery that goes to the left arm, or a graft of manmade materials may be used to repair the aorta.
 The chest is then closed.

 After surgery.
 Your child is taken to a critical care unit.
 You can stay with your child during much of this time.
 He or she may remain in the hospital for 2 to 5 days.
 When your child is ready to go home, you’ll be told how to care for your child at home.

 Reaction to sedative or anesthesia